btcpayserver/btcpayserver-doc/FAQ.md

 ## Why are everyone so excited about BTCPay?

-The community is excited about BTCPay and often recommends it to merchants or content creators because it the software offers a direct way for store-owners and charities to receive Bitcoin payments, which significantly improves the privacy of the customers/donors.
+The community is excited about BTCPay and often recommends it to merchants or content creators because it offers a direct way for store-owners and charities to receive Bitcoin payments, which significantly improves the privacy of the customers/donors.
 BTCPay provides a censorship-resistant way of accepting bitcoin.
 The fact that the software is free and open-source gives a great opportunity for developers to build things and integrations on top of BTCPay.

 ## How much it costs to run BTCPay Server?